elm-land/elm-land/docs/guide/rest-apis.md

 To make it easy to follow the rules, we'll use [this tiny Node.js app](https://github.com/ryannhg/pokeapi-cache-server) that caches our API requests for us!

-In a separate terminal from your running `elm-land server`, run the following commands
+In a separate terminal from the one running `elm-land server`, run the following commands:

 ```sh
 git clone git@github.com:ryannhg/pokeapi-cache-server